 The small village of Vallepietra lies in the heart of the Monti Simbruini park, at around 800 meters above sea level.
 This farming center was founded in the 6th century by peasants fleeing from the countryside around Rome during the invasion of the Goths.
 The Vallepietra bean, also known as “ciavattone,” has been grown here since the time of Spanish rule, in the 16th century.

 The village is set inside a valley with no outlet, completely surrounded by hills, and has a unique microclimate, thanks to the presence of many springs of very pure water (in some cases with a low mineral content).
 The springs flow into a small river that runs down and feeds the Simbrivio aqueduct, directly connected to Rome.
-The abundant water and the altitude have allowed this specific type of bean to acclimatize itself, a climbing variety traditional grown together with the local Agostinella corn, whose name comes from its harvest in late summer.
+The abundant water and the altitude have allowed this specific type of bean to acclimatize itself, a climbing variety traditional grown together with the local Agostinella corn.
 The corn would be ground in the village’s small water mill and turned into polenta flour.